 If your proposed extension contains large areas of glazing you will likely need a SAP Calculation/ Heat loss assessment to ensure your proposal meets energy efficiency requirements.

-Elmhurst Energy Services can complete SAP calculations for extensions to ensure your project complies with Building Regulations/ Standards.
+Elmhurst Energy Consultancy can complete SAP Calculations for extensions to ensure your project complies with Building Regulations/ Standards.

 Part L1b of the Building Regulations (and regional variations) states that the total area of new glazing should not "exceed the sum of 25% of the total floor area of the extension plus the area of openings that no longer exist as a result of the extension works" unless 'compensating measures' are used elsewhere in the plans.
 If the sum is greater than this, a calculation will need to be justified to Building Control or a Verifier (Scotland).

-A full SAP Calculations can be used to demonstrate that "reasonable provision" has been made in order to ensure Building Regulation/Standards compliance, regardless of the amount of glazing included.
+A full SAP Calculation can be used to demonstrate that "reasonable provision" has been made in order to ensure Building Regulation/Standards compliance, regardless of the amount of glazing included.
 This method also offers much greater design flexibility than other compliance methods.
-Our expert consultants have over 20 years of experience in this area and can guide you through all the options for what needs to be done.
+Our expert consultants have over 20 years of experience in this area and can guide you through all the options.

 1. We use SAP to calculate the CO2 emissions for your existing dwelling along with your proposed extension.